Darshan2139/Newsphere-Weather-News-Dashboard/README.md

-# Newsphere - Weather & News Dashboard
+# 📰🌤️Newsphere - Weather & News Dashboard

 Newsphere is a personal dashboard that provides real-time weather updates and the latest news.
 It integrates OAuth authentication using Google and GitHub, allowing users to securely log in and access personalized features.

-## Features
+## 🚀Features

 - **Weather Updates**: Get real-time weather information for any city, including temperature, humidity, wind speed, and more.
 - **News Headlines**: Browse the latest news articles by category (e.g., General, Business, Technology, Sports, Entertainment).